 On November 12, 2014, the space probe Philae achieved the first ever soft landing on a comet nucleus millions of miles away.
 That’s really something if you think about it.
-Man can land a piece of metal on a rock hurling through space, but we can’t tell you with any certainty where you should be hunting mule deer in 2015.
+Man can land a piece of metal on a rock hurling through space, but we can’t tell you with any certainty where you should be hunting mule deer this year.

 Starting around November 29, 2007, a massive winter storm pounded much of the Intermountain West with freezing cold temperatures and huge amounts of snow.
 For over a week it dumped snow all over mountain mule deer country.
 When all was said and done on December 5th, the storm had unloaded nearly four feet of snow on Colorado’s Wolf Creek Pass.
 The storm is credited with over 245,000 power outages and at least 16 human fatalities.
 The entire winter of 2007, was unmerciful across much of the Rocky Mountains and Wasatch mountain ranges, with the epicenter of destruction right in the heart of some of the best mule deer country in the world—Colorado.